UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 This article covers the three models buyers most commonly compare.
 For the complete lineup including the UNAS 2 ($199) and original UNAS Pro ($499), see our UniFi NAS Buyer's Guide.

-Availability note (March 2026): The UNAS Pro 4 ($499) and UNAS Pro 8 ($799) are in stock at the Ubiquiti Store.
-The UNAS 4 ($379) launched in Q1 2026 but is currently sold out — subscribe to restock notifications on the Ubiquiti Store.
+Availability note (July 2026): All three models — UNAS 4 ($379), UNAS Pro 4 ($499), and UNAS Pro 8 ($799) — are in stock at the US Ubiquiti Store.
+Regional inventory and pricing may differ.
+The UNAS 4 sold out shortly after its Q1 2026 launch and returned to stock in mid-2026.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.